 In a typical setup, a firewall is installed between an internet connection and an internal network.
 It is used to protect the network from incoming internet attacks.
 It is also used to control who can access the internet.
 If you are using a WiFi router at your home, the router is your home’s firewall.
 Nowadays almost all home Wi-Fi routers have a built-in firewall.

 First Generation Firewalls – Packet Filtering

-Originally firewalls were designed to control network traffic; they only did packet filtering and didn’t understand the content of the traffic.
-For example if you had a website running on a web server on your network you had to open port 80 through the firewall to the public.
-Once port 80 is open the firewall would allow any type of traffic through port 80, even malicious attacks.
+Originally firewalls were designed to control and block network traffic.
+They only did packet filtering and didn’t understand the traffic payload.
+So if you hosted a website on your network you had to open port 80 through the firewall to the public.

 Second Generation Firewalls – Stateful Filtering

-The second generation of firewalls were able to operate on Layer 4 of the OSI model.
-They were able to determine what type of connection they are dealing with, i.e. if a packet is opening a new connection or if a connection has been already established etc. Even with such advancements second generation firewalls had still a lot of limitations in controlling incoming and outgoing traffic.
-Though at least administrators could now create firewall rules based on connection status.
+The second generation of firewalls operated on Layer 4 of the OSI model.
+This means they could determine the type of connection they are handling.
+For example if a packet is opening a new connection or if a connection has been already established etc.

 Third Generation Firewalls – Application Layer Filtering